-March 17 is St. Patrick's Day!
-What better way to celebrate the snake-charming saint of the Emerald Isle than look back at the Republic of Ireland's stars who topped the Official Singles Chart in the UK?
+March 17 is St. Patrick's Day, and what better way to celebrate the snake-charming saint of the Emerald Isle than look back at the Republic of Ireland's stars who topped the Official Singles Chart in the UK?

-It took eight Top 40 hits before U2 finally scored their first Number 1 in 1988, with Desire, but they didn't waste any time collecting a few more!
-With an impressive seven UK Number 1 singles to their name, U2 are one of the biggest acts in UK chart history.
-You may know U2 as the godfathers of stadium rock, but they've flirted with dance music too — one of their most unusual Number 1s was Take Me to the Clouds Above with LMC in 2004, which sampled their 1987 hit With or Without You, with lyrics lifted from Whitney Houston's How Will I Know, over a banging beat.
+It took eight Top 40 hits before U2 finally scored their first Number 1 in 1988, with Desire, but once they got oging, they didn't waste any time collecting a few more.
+With an impressive seven UK Number 1 singles to their name, U2 are one of the most successful acts in UK chart history.

-B*Witched are the only girl group to go straight in at Number 1 with their first four singles – nope, not even the Spice Girls managed that one.
-That first Number 1, C'est La Vie, was a million-seller too, spending two weeks at the top in June 1998.
+B*Witched are the only girl group to go straight in at Number 1 with their first four singles - that's right, not even the Spice Girls managed that one.
+Their first Number 1, C'est La Vie, was a million-seller too, spending two weeks at the top in June 1998.
 B*Witched also made history in March 1999 when their fourth Number 1 Blame It On The Weatherman knocked Boyzone's When The Going Gets Tough off the top, marking the first time an Irish act had dethroned another.
-What are they like?!

 This fact may leave you Breathless (sorry), but the family four-piece The Corrs scored just one Number 1 in the UK.
 Breathless, written with Shania Twain's then-husband, super-producer Mutt Lange, spent a week at the top in July 2000, only to be deposed by fellow countryman Ronan Keating.